Aitia-IIOT/ah5-docs-java-spring/docs/api/blacklist/blacklistDiscovery-generic-http.md

-# discovery IDD
+# blacklistDiscovery IDD
 **generic_http & generic_https**

 ## Overview

-This page describes the generic_http and generic_https service interface of discovery which enables both Application and Core/Support systems to query the blacklist entries in force that apply to them, or check if a system blacklisted.
+This page describes the generic_http and generic_https service interface of blacklistDiscovery which enables both Application and Core/Support systems to query the blacklist entries in force that apply to them, or check if a system is blacklisted.
 Note that a record is in force if it is `ACTIVE` _and_ not expired.
 This service interface is implemented using protocol, encoding as stated in the following tables:

 **generic_http**